Liquid farnesene rubber

 - Good plasticizing effect

-- Low tan δ over wide temperature range
+- Low tan δ over a wide temperature range

 - Excellent softening effect at low temperature (low Tg)